kcodedev/mkdocs/docs/IG/3-hardware/output-devices/monitor.md

 * They can last 10-15 years!!!

-### 😣 Disadvantages:
+### 😣 Disadvantages

 * OLED screens are generally better than LCD screens because they emit less blue light.
 LCD hurts your eyes more than OLED screens.
 * (Monitor) needs to be plugged to computer

 * Looking at the screen at a different angle can make the screen’s display look disorted.

-## 💡 LED (Light-Emitting Diode)
+## 💡LED  Screens

-### An LED screen is a display technology that uses tiny light-emitting diodes to produce images, videos, and texts.
+An LED (Light-Emitting Diode) screen is a display technology that uses tiny light-emitting diodes to produce images, videos, and texts.
 Here's what an LED screen looks like very close up.

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/3/3f/Very_close_up_view_of_a_full_HD_LED_TV_screen.jpg "LED Screen Close Up")

-### How it works:
+### How it works

 * Each diode emits its own colour
 * The screen can be back-lit